Jag Panzer: History

 By 1994, the band had reunited, this time with vocalist Daniel J. Conca, with Tetley and Briody on bass and guitar.
 Guitarist Chris Hostka and drummer Rikard Stjernquist were employed on their first official album in almost 10 years, Dissident Alliance.
-It was released by the German indie label Rising Sun.
+It was released by the German indie label Rising Sun and was a stark departure from their usual power metal sound.

 The next album was on Century Media, The Fourth Judgement, which came out in late 1997, followed by Age of Mastery (1998).
-Jag Panzer sought to tackle more ambitious territory for their next album, with Thane to the Throne, a concept album about William Shakespeare's Macbeth.
+They again featured original vocalist Harry Conklin, who had rejoined the band.
+Around that time, guitarist Chris Broderick also joined the group.
+Jag Panzer sought to tackle more ambitious territory for their next album, 2000's Thane to the Throne, a concept album about William Shakespeare's Macbeth.

-Mechanized Warfare was released in 2001, then the band released a double album in 2003 that featured previously unreleased tracks as well as songs from their first LP.
+Mechanized Warfare was released in 2001, before the band released a double album in 2003 that featured previously unreleased tracks as well as songs from their first LP.
 Decade of the Nail Spiked Bat came out in 2003, and featured re-recorded and remixed old material.
 In 2004, the band released Casting the Stones.
 The previously unreleased Chain of Command album was remixed and was issued in 2004 as a limited edition.

 In 2008, Chris Broderick left the band to join Megadeth, and was replaced by Christian Lasegue, who handled lead guitar duties on Chain of Command.

-On December 23, 2008, Briody made a post on the band's official forum stating that the title of their next album would be The Scourge of the Light.
-On the official site, the band announced that SPV/Sony planned to release the album in February 2011.
-The album was released March 8, 2011.

-Two weeks after its release, The Scourge of the Light placed at No. 117 on the Billboard New Artist Chart, making the album Jag Panzer's most successful to date.

-On July 25, 2011, the band announced that they are to disband due to the rising costs of touring.

-Jag Panzer played a special early days show tour with Joey Tafolla for the first time in Europe.
-They played two shows in Greece, one in Austria and they headlined the Keep It True Festival XVII on April 25, 2014, in Germany.

-High Roller Records released a 4-LP vinyl box set entitled Historical Battles – The Early Years, on April 19, 2013, limited to 500 copies.

 By 2014, Jag Panzer had commenced working on their tenth album for a near future release, also featuring lead guitarist Joey Tafolla for the first time since 1997's The Fourth Judgement.
 Jag Panzer announced in August 2014 that it was looking for a new vocalist.
 However, it now appears that Harry Conklin has rejoined the group as of March 2015.
 In October 2015 the band announced their new album title would be The Deviant Chord and would be released sometime in 2017.
 The album, which was released by SPV/Steamhammer on September 29, 2017, included a cover version of the Irish folk song "Foggy Dew".

-Jag Panzer's eleventh studio album, The Hallowed, is due for release sometime in 2023.
+Jag Panzer's eleventh studio album, The Hallowed, was released on June 23, 2023.